snapshot-labs/snapshot/README.md

 ### Overview

-Here is a rough overview of our main repositories.
+Here is an overview of our main repositories.

 ![image](https://user-images.githubusercontent.com/6792578/141847491-13251979-457d-4f4d-8f2a-39516a45332d.png)